bryanbraun/bryanbraun.github.io/_posts/2013-07-25-adapting-to-change-itself.md

 ---

 <p class="p1">
-  <a href="http://www.amazon.com/Brain-Rules-Principles-Surviving-Thriving/dp/0979777747" target="_blank" title="Brain Rules">This book I'm reading</a> brought up an interesting concept.
+  <a href="http://www.amazon.com/Brain-Rules-Principles-Surviving-Thriving/dp/0979777747" target="_blank" rel="noopener noreferrer" title="Brain Rules">This book I'm reading</a> brought up an interesting concept.
 It describes an evolutionary turning point in the human brain… a moment, when pre-modern humans experienced an explosion of creative behaviors and adaptations.
 The details get a bit complicated, discussing various environmental factors and capacity for symbolic reasoning, but here's the gist.
 </p>

 <p class="p1">